 - Please back up your data before running bidirectional syncing for the first time.

 - Check “Bidirectional sync” option at the Customization step and software will perform all the rest automatically.

 - Bidirectional synchronization uses triggers to track data changes.
 Therefore, 'Trigger-based sync’ option has to be checked as well (it is checked by default).

-- Requirement: Don’t change time on the Source and Destination servers manually as databases' tables will have the most recent data according to the latest changes sorted by time.
+- Requirement: Don’t change time on the Source and Target servers manually as databases' tables will have the most recent data according to the latest changes sorted by time.
 Anyway, if the server time has been changed, just clear history tables and assign triggers once again.

 Bi-directional synchronization is available for the following directions: